nuvibit/terraform-workshop-e2-ssm-ec2-default-vpc/README.md

 # tf-e2-ssm-ec2-default-vpc
-Learn Terraform Exercise with EC2 Instance in default VPC with SSM
+Learn Terraform Exercise with EC2 Instance in default VPC and using SSM to login and using portforwarding to the instance.

+Goals of this Exercise:

+[ ] Read this entire readme
+[ ] Read and try to understand all the terraform files [ ] Connect to SSM on your instance, customize the code for your usecase [ ] Create a payload on the EC2 instance as in the example and configure a tunnel / port forwarding.
+[ ] improve your SSM setup: e.g. configure another shell -> Git Branch enable_session-manager-settings

+*:rocket:*

+Terraform workflow:

 ```
 terraform fmt